 Here at Decision Management Solutions we are increasingly using decision modeling to express this business understanding.
 After all the purpose of predictive analytics is to improve the accuracy, precision, profitability of decision-making.
 It makes sense, therefore, that one should understand the decision-making one is trying to influence!
 By modeling the decision-making involved it becomes clear where the proposed predictive analytic fits in that decision approach.
 It is also easy to link these decisions to the performance metrics and objectives they influence, the business processes of which they are part and the various organizations who care.
 All this makes for a strong, well-defined business context and a clearly defined objective for a predictive analytic project.

 You can read more on our approach by downloading this white paper on Decision Modeling for Predictive Analytic Projects.
-If you are interested in this approach, check out the 60 day free evaluation copy of our decision modeling tool DecisionsFirst Modeler.
+If you are interested in this approach, check out our decision modeling tool DecisionsFirst Modeler.